 from £210 /night help Price for guests, Nights

 Estimated nightly price based on a weekly stay.
 Excludes fees (if applicable).
 Enter your dates to see the total cost.

 Yurt / 1 bedrooms / sleeps 8 Home 4598799

 Yurt / 1 bedrooms / sleeps 8

 Ideal for a romantic getaway, for a family gathering or for groups of friends, and especially for a hen (or stag) party with a difference.
-Can also be booked in conjunction with one of our other 6m bell tents (particularly Sage - is in a separate but adjoining area) or our 12 person bunkhouse.
+For larger groups, consider booking in conjunction with one of our other 6m bell tents or our 12 person bunkhouse.